FrameworkComputer/EmbeddedController/docs/usb-c.md

         cables and other accessory functions (such as display dongles, and docks).
 VCONN re-uses one of the CC1/CC2 signals to provide 5 volt, 1 watt, of power.
+*   VDM
+    * Vendor-Defined Message: A type of PD data message whose contents can be specific to a particular vendor or subordinate specification.
+The TCPM primarily uses VDMs to discover support for alternate modes and enter them.

 ## Different PD stacks